auth-it-center/limesurvey-authenticated-surveys/README.md

 # LimeSurvey Auth Surveys
-This plugin allow selected surveys to be displayed/submited only to/by authenticated users.
+This plugin allows selected surveys to be displayed/submited only to/by authenticated users.

-Every survey can have different configuration/policy.
+Every survey can have a different configuration/policy.

 ## Installation instructions